nus-cs2103-AY1920S1/duke/docs/README.md

 ### `find` - Finds tasks which match keywords

 Finds tasks which has descriptions matching given keyword(s).
 This command is not case-sensitive.
+Multiple keywords can be searched in a go.
+Tasks that match any of the given keywords will be listed.
+Note that keywords have to match words character for character (but differences in upper and lower casing allowed).
+Keywords that are character subsets of a longer word will not be matched.

+For example, searching `book` will not return a task that has `books` in its description, but a task with `BOOK` will be returned.

 Format: `keyword keyword1 [keyword2 ...]`